 Every AI code review tool on the market charges you per seat, per month.
 GitHub Copilot is $19.00/seat/month.
 CodeRabbit starts at $15.00/seat/month.
 Codacy, Sourcery, Qodana -- all subscriptions.
 You pay whether you use them or not.

-24K Labs charges $10.00 per review.
+24K Labs charges $0.15 per quick review, $0.40 standard, $0.80 pro.
 That is it.
 No seats.
 No monthly bill.
 No annual commitment.
 You pay when you want a review.
 You do not pay when you do not.

 The Math That Matters